 Depending where in Mexico you visit or live, the clocks may move forward in the Spring extending evening daylight into later hours, although as we noted in the winter climates article Mexico offers naturally-long daylight all year, regardless of any clock-time adjustments.

-Springtime months are ideal times to visit or live near Mexico’s coasts, as humidity levels recede and there is little chance of rain—and virtually no chance of tropical storms which are formed over the oceans in high summer heat.
+Winter and early springtime months are ideal to visit or live near Mexico’s coasts, as humidity levels recede and there is little chance of rain—and virtually no chance of tropical storms which are formed over the oceans in high summer heat.

-Gardeners at home spend a lot time watering during early spring to keep their plants from wilting, and some embark upon a largely forlorn attempt to keep the grass from turning corn-yellow, which it will do naturally in the absence of a heavy hosing each day.
+Keen gardeners spend a lot of time watering their plants during early spring to keep them from wilting, and some embark upon a largely forlorn attempt to keep the grass from turning corn-yellow, which it will do naturally in the absence of a heavy drenching each day.
 When the rain season returns in May or June the grass swiftly recolors to emerald green.
+(To conserve fresh water supply, some larger homes with extensive gardens use ‘gray water’, collected from rains and waste water and stored in a special cistern underground to water their lawn and plants during this dry season of the year.)

 Annual trees begin to blossom again starting late February, redressing their branches and contributing another layer to the tapestries of bright color which Mexico is so well known for.
 The arrival of the elegant purple Jacaranda flowers is a bellwether sign that winter is truly passing.